grantj-re3/FlindersRedbox-misc/README.md

 Features
 --------
+* *extractRedboxDois.rb* extracts summary info regarding ReDBox records for which DOIs have been minted.
+The info is shown in a CSV-like format.
+* *extractRedboxDois_wrap.sh* shows "new" ReDBox DOIs - which were minted since the last run of this script.
+The info can be optionally sent via email.
 * *grep_oai.sh* greps web-server logs for ReDBox or Mint OAI-PMH requests.
 * *json_parse.sh* parses a JSON file (on RHEL).
 * *nla_harvest_chk.sh* checks Mint jetty web-logs for NLA harvests.